itzAymvn/countries-manager/README.md

 ## Running the application

-To run the application, run the following command:
+To run the application, make sure you have [Node.js](https://nodejs.org/en/) installed and then run the following commands:

 ```bash
 npm install